hrkfdn/ncspot/README.md

 * `Shift-o` will open a context menu for the currently playing track
 * `a` will open the album view for the selected item
 * `A` will open the artist view for the selected item
+* `Ctrl-v` will open the context menu for a Spotify link in your clipboard
 * `Backspace` closes the current view
 * `Shift-p` toggles playback of a track
 * `Shift-s` stops a track